Skip to content

 If the multiple myeloma is in a later stage, you may need more tests.
 Your healthcare provider might want you to have a magnetic resonance imaging scan of your bones (also called an MRI scan).
 This scan can show if the multiple myeloma is in your spine.

 The only way for your healthcare provider to be sure you have multiple myeloma is by using a needle to take a very small sample of the tissue inside your bone.
 This is called a bone marrow aspiration.
-It can be done in your healthcare provider’s office.
 This procedure hurts a little, but no special care is needed afterward.

 TREATMENT